Information Technology Degree Career Outcomes: Jobs, Salaries & Growth

 IT Degree Salary Overview: What Graduates Actually Earn

 Salary progression in IT careers follows a predictable trajectory based on experience and specialization.
-Entry-level IT professionals typically start between $55,000-$70,000, while mid-career professionals (5-10 years experience) earn $75,000-$95,000.
+Entry-level IT professionals start between $55,000-$70,000, while mid-career professionals (5-10 years experience) earn $75,000-$95,000.
 Senior IT professionals with 10+ years of experience command salaries exceeding $100,000, with many earning $120,000-$150,000 in specialized roles.

 The highest-paying IT specializations include cloud architecture ($125,000+ median), cybersecurity management ($115,000+ median), and enterprise systems administration ($105,000+ median).
 These roles require advanced technical skills and often additional certifications beyond the foundational IT degree.

 Factors influencing IT salaries include geographic location, industry sector, company size, and specific technical skills.
-IT professionals in finance and healthcare sectors typically earn 15-25% more than those in education or government roles.
+IT professionals in finance and healthcare sectors earn 15-25% more than those in education or government roles.
 For detailed career guidance, explore our comprehensive software engineering career paths and cybersecurity career progression.

 $65,000